SuperDARN/DDWG/appendices/appendix_c.md

     1. Does the file pass all DMAP tests in [backscatter](https://github.com/SuperDARNCanada/backscatter)?
 1. Upload those files that passed all the tests onto the Globus mirror in the appropriate place and update the hash file(s) (as atomically as possible).
+1. Upload any files that failed any check to a `failed` directory on `cedar.computecanada.ca` as well as update the `all_failed.txt` file located in the `sddata/config/` directory.
 1. Email Kevin with files that failed any test.

 It is scheduled via cron at the following times, for both files from VT and *sdcopy*, another time